 With so many VPN providers, choosing the best one for you can turn out to be a daunting task.
 There are several factors to consider.
 Among the most important a fast connection speed will avoid buffering when streaming video, a no-logging policy will further protect your privacy, no usage restrictions will let you access any content at full speed and, in our specific situation, client software for Android will make using the VPN a more pleasant experience.

 ExpressVPN has an excellent reputation for speed.
-The entire network boasts over 1700 servers in some 100 or so countries, one of the largest selections of any VPN provider.
+The entire network boasts over 3,000 servers in 94+ countries, one of the largest selections of any VPN provider, offering optimized connections no matter where in the world you go.

-ExpressVPN also has excellent privacy features.
+ExpressVPN also has excellent privacy features, most notably unbreakable 256-bit AES encryption.
 They have a strict zero-logging policy to ensure your privacy is safeguarded no matter what.
 They also offer unlimited bandwidth as well as a no restrictions whatsoever.
-Theis is Perfect for Android users using their mobile device for anything, anywhere.
-And talking about Android, their client app is one of the best.
+Theis is perfect for Android users using their mobile device for anything, anywhere.
+And talking about Android, their client app is one of the best on the market, easily downloaded from the Play Store and super intuitive to use.

 - Unblocks US Netflix